tech-med/medlearnity.com/src/content/blog/how-to-study-for-the-family-medicine-shelf-exam/index.md

 ![family medicine shelf exams](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2020/09/shutterstock_1695205249-1.jpg)

 While it is a challenge, the breadth of topics on this exam can also be a great opportunity.
 Studying for the Family Medicine Shelf will be very helpful on [Step 2 CK](https://www.medlearnity.com/step-2ck-usmle/), as you'll be reviewing and connecting content that you've learned in various specialties.
-Whether you want to honor your family med rotation or simply ensure that you're [prepared for Step 2 CK](https://www.medlearnity.com/how-to-score-280-on-usmle-step-2-ck/), the right study plan can help you to do well!
+Whether you want to honor your family med rotation or simply ensure that you're [prepared for Step 2 CK](https://www.medlearnity.com/how-to-score-280-on-usmle-step-2-ck/), the right study plan can help you to do well

 ## 1\.
 Family Medicine Shelf Exam Resources You'll Need